awsdocs/amazon-chime-administration-guide/doc_source/setup-dolby.md

 # Setting up Amazon Chime on Dolby hardware<a name="setup-dolby"></a>

 If you manage small or medium\-size conference rooms and want your users to join meetings conveniently, Amazon Chime offers a native or first\-party meeting experience on Dolby Voice Room and Dolby Voice Huddle audio and video conferencing hardware\.
-When Dolby Voice Room or Dolby Voice Huddle is enabled with Amazon Chime, users can join an Amazon Chime meeting quickly from a conference room\.
+When you enable Dolby Voice Room or Dolby Voice Huddle with Amazon Chime, users can join an Amazon Chime meeting quickly from a conference room\.
 In\-room calendar integration lets attendees quickly select a meeting with a single tap\.
-When Amazon Chime Business Calling is enabled, you can associate a phone number with the device to use to receive inbound and place outbound calls\.
+If you enable Amazon Chime Business Calling, you can associate a phone number with the device used to receive inbound and place outbound calls\.

 When Alexa for Business is enabled for Dolby Voice Room, meeting attendees can ask Alexa to join a meeting\.